ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 Level 2 contributions leverage the feature logic of existing components.
 All logic is checked into the AMP repository, and no custom Javascript can be loaded into an iframe.
 For example, analytics providers add their configurations to the [`amp-analytics`](../../../components/reference/amp-analytics.md) component but including the endpoint to track data, such as user clicks.

-Vendors add configurations or features, such as new APIs, to existing components to implement their functionalities.
+Third parties add configurations or features, such as new APIs, to existing components to implement their functionalities.
 If such a component does not exist they may propose a new one.

-All business logic is checked into AMP repository, but the only vendor specific logic checked in is a vendor configuration.
-If the component works with a vendor provided config file, no design review is needed.
-If the vendor configuration implements a new feature or new component it will need to pass AMP’s design review.
+All business logic is checked into AMP repository, but the only third party specific logic checked in is a third party configuration.
+If the component works with a third party provided config file, no design review is needed.
+If the third party configuration implements a new feature or new component it will need to pass AMP’s design review.

-### Vendor expectations
+### Expectations of third parties

-*   Adding a new vendor to an existing level 2 contribution typically does not need a design review.
-The vendor can follow the documentation of that component.
+*   Adding new third party service to an existing level 2 contribution typically does not need a design review.
+The third party can follow the documentation of that component.
-*   Proposing a new component for level 2 contribution will need to have feature logic that is shareable by other vendors.
+*   Proposing a new component for level 2 contribution will need to have feature logic that is shareable by other third party services.

 ### Level 2 examples